- Search The Registry

 *On this date in 1937, Robert Hooks was born.
 He is a Black actor, producer, and activist.

 The youngest of five children, Hooks was born in Foggy Bottom, Washington, D.C.
-His mother was Mae Bertha (Ward), a seamstress, and Edward Hooks who had moved from Rocky Mount, North Carolina with their four other children, Bernice, Caroleigh, Charles Edward "Charlie", and James Walter "Jimmy".
+His mother was Mae Bertha (Ward), a seamstress, and Edward Hooks, who had moved from Rocky Mount, North Carolina, with their four other children, Bernice, Caroleigh, Charles Edward "Charlie," and James Walter "Jimmy."
 Named Bobby Dean Hooks at birth, he was their first child born "up north" and the first to be born in a hospital.
-His father, Edward, died in a work accident on the railroad in 1939.
+Edward's father died in a work accident on the railroad in 1939.

 Hooks attended Stevens Elementary School.
-In 1945, at the insistence of his sister Bernice he performed the lead in his first play, The Pirates of Penzance, at the age of nine.
+In 1945, at the insistence of his sister Bernice, he performed the lead in his first play, The Pirates of Penzance, at the age of nine.
 From 6 to 12, Bobby Dean traveled with his siblings to Lucama, North Carolina, to work the tobacco fields for his uncle's sharecropping farm to help earn money for the coming school year in D.C.
 In 1954, he moved to Philadelphia to be with his mother, her second husband, and his half-sister.
 Hooks experienced his first integrated school experience at West Philadelphia High School.
 Hooks soon joined the drama club.